michaelJwilson/CalicoST/README.md

 <img src="https://github.com/raphael-group/CalicoST/blob/main/docs/_static/img/overview4_combine.png?raw=true" width="100%" height="auto"/>
 </p>

-CalicoST is a probabilistic model that infers allele-specific copy number aberrations and tumor phylogeography from spatially resolved transcriptomics.CalicoST has the following key features:
+[CalicoST](https://www.biorxiv.org/content/10.1101/2024.03.09.584244v1) is a probabilistic model that infers allele-specific copy number aberrations and tumor phylogeography from spatially resolved transcriptomics.
+CalicoST has the following key features:
-1. Identifies allele-specific integer copy numbers for each transcribed region, revealing events such as copy neutral loss of heterozygosity (CNLOH) and mirrored subclonal CNAs that are invisible to total copy number analysis.
+1. Identifies allele-specific integer copy numbers for each transcribed region, revealing events such as Copy Neutral Loss of Heterozygosity (CNLOH) and mirrored subclonal CNAs that are invisible to total copy number analysis.
-2. Assigns each spot a clone label indicating whether the spot is primarily normal cells or a cancer clone with aberration copy number profile.
+2. Assigns each spot a clone label indicating whether the spot is primarily normal cells or a cancer clone with an aberration copy number profile.
 3. Infers a phylogeny relating the identified cancer clones as well as a phylogeography that combines genetic evolution and spatial dissemination of clones.
-4. Handles normal cell admixture in SRT technologies hat are not single-cell resolution (e.g. 10x Genomics Visium) to infer more accurate allele-specific copy numbers and cancer clones.
+4. Handles normal cell admixture in SRT technologies that are not single-cell resolution (e.g. 10x Genomics Visium) to ensure more accurate allele-specific copy numbers and cancer clones.
-5. Simultaneously analyzes multiple regional or aligned SRT slices from the same tumor.
+5. Simultaneously analyzes multiple regions or aligned SRT slices from the same tumor.

 # System requirements
-The package has tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).
+The package has been tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).

 # Installation
 First, setup a conda environment from the `environment.yml` file: